NTHU-BCI-Nova-corp/bci-emotion-classification/README.md

 They used the commercially available Muse headband, to focus on 4 EEG Sensors: (TP9, AF7, AF8, and TP10).
-Theses 4 channels were selected because past research states that they are the good indicators of this mental activity, and also because of the easier availability for the general public to get hold of one of these devices.
+Theses 4 channels were selected because past research states that they are the good indicators of this mental activity, and also because of the easier availability for the public to get hold of one of these devices.
 They have gathered the data and features from several experiments, but the latest one is from "A Study on Mental State Classification using EEG-based Brain-Machine Interface":